 During my undergrad years, I took class titled Death as a Part of Living.
 During the first lecture, we took an informal quiz of sorts that had us inventorying life events — a job change, marriage, the birth of a child, a death of a loved one, a move, starting college, etc. The more events a person experienced … [Read more…]

 A few truths about me: I love reading aloud to my kids.
 It’s my favorite way to “waste time” with them.
 I could spend all day in a library reading children’s books.
 Advent is my favorite liturgical season.
-In my home educator role, I’m learning that I’m energized when I can pick a little from here, … [Read more…]
+Put all these together and what do you have?
+Our 2014 Advent & Christmas Read-Aloud Book List! … [Read more…]

 When we started this journey, I’m not sure that Joel or I would have been able to even defend our choice to homeschool.
 So WHY, indeed are we even doing this?
 When the going gets crazy, and it did and does, what’s the overarching goal that we can come back to, to help us reset and regroup rather than prematurely throw in the towel?
 Well here’s a little behind our WHY, and it’s what I come back to when the going gets tough.